 Phone: (03) 8636 9100

 Stephens-Klaric Legal Pty Ltd (ACN 117 672 376) trading as Stephens Lawyers & Consultants

 To register for newsletter updates and to send your comments and feedback, please email firstname.lastname@example.org.

 Disclaimer: This article is not intended to be a substitute for obtaining legal advice.

 © Stephens Lawyers & Consultants.
-2015.
+April 2021.
 This article is an updated version of a 2006 SLC newsletter article which was researched and written by Linda Huan.
-Updates authored by Katarina Klaric and Rochina Iannella.
+Updates authored by Katarina Klaric, Rochina Iannella and Peter Divitcos.
 [Read the full, original 2006 article…]